 - When dealing with the fourth exposed card in a 7 card Stud poker game, the first player to bet is the one who has the highest poker value for his exposed card.

 - In the next betting round, again, the player who possesses the highest poker value card places the bet first.

 - Now at the final round, the highest value exposed card owning player places a bet first as the seventh card is given face down to all.

-Usually, a seven card stud works well with and is commonly played with a fixed limit on each round's betting.
-With face-up cards being present in the 7 card stud, more exact information becomes available.
+Usually, a Seven Card Stud game works well with and is commonly played with a fixed limit on each round's betting.
+With face-up cards being present in the 7 Card stud, more exact information becomes available.
 Players can use this to think and conclude logically based on a statistical analysis of the situation.

 - If you bet an open pair which any other player has called with unpaired cards of higher denomination exposed, it is recommended not to strike another bet.